Kodular/Documentation/docs/components/monetization/advertising/interstitial-ad.md

 ### Failed To Show

-Event raised when an ad could not be displayd to the user.
+Event raised when an ad could not be displayed to the user.

 <div class="block" ai2-block="event" not-rendered="true" value="%7B%22componentName%22:%20%22Interstitial%20Ad%22,%20%22name%22:%20%22Failed%20To%20Show%22,%20%22param%22:%20%5B%22error%20Message%22%5D%7D"></div>